 Don't forget to get your protein

 There are three key elements to effectively gain lean muscle mass: rigorous exercising, a healthy diet and rest.
-If you skip either if these, you might see slower muscle development and or even worse, injure yourself in the process.
+If you skip either of these, you might see slower muscle development and or even worse, injure yourself in the process.

-Once you found your maintenance calorie level (if you have an office desk-based job and you are an average built male, that's around 2400 calories per day), eat 5-700 more calories on top of that, mainly more protein and good carbs.
+Once you find your maintenance calorie level (if you have an office desk-based job and you are an average built male, that's around 2400 calories per day), eat 5-700 more calories on top of that, mainly more protein and good carbs.
 That should be plenty to fuel your body to gain more muscle (and not fat).

 FREE NATIVE UNION ECLIPSE 3-WAY USB CHARGER WHEN YOU SUBSCRIBE

 Save 35% on a subscription to Britain's best-selling gadget magazine, and get this great-looking Native Union charging station completely free!

 Before you start doing any exercises, make sure you're all warmed up.
 Do 5-10 minutes of cardio plus a set or two of each move with lighter weights to wake your muscles up.

 Important: if you are new to weight lifting, start even the 'proper' lifting with smaller weights you can easily manage and work your way up slowly, over a period of days, weeks or even months.
 There is no need to rush into an injury; you won't impress anybody by pulling your back doing 120-kilo deadlifts.
 Be sensible and if you are ever in doubt, ask a professional.
 There are plenty of PTs lingering around in any commercial gym.
 Not to mention, most buff people in gyms are more than happy to give you unsolicited advice.